corona-warn-app/cwa-server/docs/architecture-overview.md

 Note: The verification back end design is not yet available as discussions are ongoing.

-The verification back end supports the users' journey beginning at a them scanning their QR code printed on the COVID-19 test strip until the upload of diagnosis keys when the user was tested positive.
+The verification back end supports the user's journey beginning at scanning the QR code printed on the COVID-19 test strip until the upload of diagnosis keys when the user was tested positive.
 Testing labs will update the Verification Backend when a COVID-19 test result is positive.
 Since the QR code is linked to a test, the mobile application will be able to fetch a test-positive notification from